A Number Sense as an Emergent Property of the Manipulating Brain: Introduction

 Mathematics, one of the most distinctive expressions of human intelligence, is founded on the ability to reason about abstract entities.
 We are interested in the question of how humans develop an intuitive facility with numbers and quantities, and how they come to recognize numbers as an abstract property of sets of objects.
-There is wide agreement that innate mechanisms play a strong role in developing a {\em number sense}~\cite{xu2005number,dehaene2011number,viswanathan2013neuronal}, that development and learning also play an important role~\cite{dehaene2011number}, that naming numbers is not necessary for the perception of quantities~\cite{gordon2004numerical,pica2004exact}, and that specific brain areas are involved in processing numbers~\cite{dehaene1999sources,harvey2013topographic}.
-As to the role of learning, we do not yet know whether developing a number sense requires a teacher's supervision or whether unsupervised learning is sufficient.
+There is wide agreement that innate mechanisms play a strong role in developing a {\em number sense}~\cite{xu2005number,dehaene2011number,viswanathan2013neuronal}, that development and learning also play an important role~\cite{dehaene2011number}, that naming numbers is not necessary for the perception of quantities~\cite{gordon2004numerical,pica2004exact}, and a number of brain areas are involved in processing numbers~\cite{dehaene1999sources,harvey2013topographic}.
+Quantity-tuned units have been described in physiology ~experiments~\cite{viswanathan2013neuronal, nieder2009representation, nieder2016neuronal, doi:10.1073/pnas.2201039119} as well as in computational studies~\cite{stoianov2012emergence, zorzi2018emergentist, 2019numbnasrer,kim2021visual}.